 Iceland came up with the “Wacky Veg” program, which, needless to say, didn’t turn out well.

 The idea was that by pulling a bag of chocolate-flavored carrots or cheese and onion-flavored cauliflower from the freezer, parents could tempt their kids to eat vegetables.
 Unfortunately, young taste testers found the products not only looked and tasted bad, but they were also soggy and squishy – not exactly a glowing endorsement.

 Why would McDonald’s be worried about children’s health?

-The next logical question would probably be, why was McDonald’s worried about this at all?
-They are the largest fast-food company in the world, selling more food than most of their competitors combined.
+The next logical question would probably be why McDonald’s was worried about this issue.
+It’s the largest fast-food company in the world, selling more products than the majority of its competitors combined.

 The biggest push behind this wave can be attributed to former US First Lady Michelle Obama, who decided to tackle the problem of children’s health after she adjusted her own family’s diet.

 Obama is quoted by Future of Personal Health as saying, “As we made these changes and I learned more about nutrition, I found out that childhood obesity rates in the U.S. had tripled over the last three decades and about 1 in 3 kids is overweight or obese.”